brokyo/norns-telexo/README.md

-[bpcmusic's telex](https://github.com/bpcmusic/telex/blob/master/commands.md) modules are an important part of my modular experience.
-In conjunction with teletype these modules helped me understand what was actually happening in my synthesizer and ultimately led me to developing a musical perspective.
-I want to bring some of that straightforward control to the Norns ecosystem.
+[bpcmusic's telex](https://github.com/bpcmusic/telex/blob/master/commands.md) modules helped me develop a musical perspective.
+I want to bring some of that straightforward control to Norns.

-This mod grants control over TXO+'s core features in the params menu and I think shows the amazing capabilities of this open source project.
-I hope inspires you to explore what's possible.
+This mod grants control over TXO+'s core features in the params menu.
+Good for solving all sorts of problems.

+There's a wild undocumented feature on the triggers that lets create event sequences.

 Telex forever 🙇